 Setting up an outdoor projector starts with picking a site.
 Depending on the configuration of your house and yard size, you may or may not have the luxury of choosing where to set up your projector.
 Look for an area where the screen won't be in direct light and where you'll be able to set up a comfortable seating area.
 You can then set up your screen or locate a flat surface on the side of your house, garage, or elsewhere that can function as a screen.

-"It's important to have the right surface to project onto," advises Carl Prouty of Abt Electronics.
+"It's important to have the right surface to project onto," advises Carl Prouty, the resident technologist from Abt Electronics.
 "A matte-colored, flat surface is ideal.
 Also, you'll want to turn off any additional outdoor lighting in your yard when the projector is operating to decrease any ambient light."

 If your projector isn't battery-powered, you will need to plug an extension cord into your house and run it out into your yard.
 Make sure to select an extension cord that's rated for outdoor use.
 If your projector is battery-powered, you don't need to worry about that, but you need to charge the battery fully.
 You can turn the projector on and adjust it so that the picture fills your entire screen.
 Then your projector is ready for your DVD player, streaming device, or whatever media source you plan to use.